 Calculating your cleaning rates

-When setting your prices there are 2 major factors that go in to your cleaning prices.
+When setting your prices there are 2 major factors that go in to your cleaning rate.

-1. What are others charging in your area?
+1. Find out what other Cleaning Services are charging in your area.

-It is so VERY important to do this step. you want to make sure your prices fall within an area your potential customers are willing and able to spend for your services.
+It is so VERY important to do this step.
+You want to make sure your prices fall with in the range of what other cleaning companies are charging for cleaning service.
 Because after all the #1 purpose of your business is to gain clients so you can become profitable...am I right?!?!

 Do your market research to see what other companies are charge for house cleaning.
 I would call 6 – 10 companies.
 Make sure you have a range of large to small businesses.
 Again, you want to call businesses that are legal businesses offering similar services.
 Don’t call Curley Sue who charges $50 to clean a house because she operates out of her car.
 You will not be competing with her.